 Anne’s father was ambitious and ruthless, and did his best to encourage Anne’s relationship with Henry VIII.
 When Anne finally became queen, she underestimated the treachery of the court, and the popularity of Catherine who had preceded her.
 Henry VIII and Thomas Cromwell plotted to remove her.
 They considered charging Anne with witchcraft, as she had an extra finger on one hand.
 However, she was eventually accused of treason, and the penalty was death.
 Her father, Sir Thomas, assisted in the trials of those who stood accused alongside her.
 Anne was beheaded, and her father died three years later.
 Neither rested peacefully, and it is said that her ghost is intent on returning to the place she was truly happy: Blickling Hall.
 Anne’s ghost is reported to arrive driven by headless horses and a headless coachman paying penance: her father.

 Britain: Land Of Myths And Legends

 We’ve given you just a taster of the many myths and legends of Britain, all part of her rich history and heritage.
+And if you’ve not got chills down your spine yet, why not check out this great collection of haunted places in Europe to visit at your own risk.
 Hopefully you won’t need to leave the light on tonight.
 But in all seriousness, many of these tales offer cautionary notes of consequences for treachery and bad behaviour, while others commemorate selfless acts for the greater good.
 They make a powerful moral commentary on the more challenging parts of history.

 If you enjoyed this, why not pin it for later?